jaec89/Foosummer/StoryMapping.md

 </table>

 <hr></hr>
-Updated storyboard for sprint 1.
+# Updated Storyboard
 We removed the plan to change background setting at each new level and divided the statistics display into two sprints.
 We also moved varying asteroids size into sprint 2 and refined the asteroids sprint.
 <table width="75%" border="1">
   <tr>
     <td> User Story</td>